Atmosaero/vscode-azsl-basic/README.md

   - Incomplete member access
 - **Header Indexing** - Automatically indexes Atom Gem headers for enhanced IntelliSense

-## Installation

-1. Clone or download this repository
-2. Open VS Code
-3. Press `F1` and run `Extensions: Install from VSIX...` (if packaged) or install from folder

 ## Configuration

 Set the path to your Atom Gem directory in VS Code settings: